penguin-statistics/recognizer/README.md

 ## Build OpenCV to Javascript + WebAssembly

-> I am not sure whether this step is needed, because `penguin-stats-recognize` seems only need the static libraries of OpenCV instead of `opencv.js` and `opencv.wasm` .
+> I am not sure whether this step is needed, because `penguin-stats-recognize` seems to only need the static libraries of OpenCV instead of `opencv.js` , and `opencv.wasm` .
 However, these steps also produce the static libraries.

 > Reference: https://docs.opencv.org/4.x/d4/da1/tutorial_js_setup.html